xdoko01/pgRPG/README.md

 NewIsInInventory + AmmoPack
   all ammo packs AmmoPack
     that belong to the weapon AmmoPackBow
-  - NewHasInventory[ammo1]
+  - HasInventory[ammo1]
     - categories[ammo][bow][wooden_arrow] : [ammo1]
   - pickup ammo2
-  - NewHasInventory[ammo1, ammo2]
+  - HasInventory[ammo1, ammo2]
     - categories[ammo][bow][wooden_arrow] : [ammo1, ammo2]
   - component ArmedAs("bow")
   - all that are AmmoPack, Armed,

-### technical debt - NewFlagHasPicked ... in case entity picks more other entities in one cycle only the last one will be recorded - store field there
+### technical debt - FlagHasPicked ... in case entity picks more other entities in one cycle only the last one will be recorded - store field there
  - but if pickup is one at the time, it can work ok

 ### can pickup 2 entities at the same time?
 Ideally one entity in one cycle and the other in second cycle - to avoid problems in other processors like arm ammo system